A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Introduction

 \section{Introduction}

-There is rarely a single correct way to translate a sentence; in fact, work attempting to efficiently encode the entire translation space of a sentence suggests there may be billions of valid translations \citep{dreyer-marcu-2012-hyter}.
-Despite this, in machine translation (MT), system outputs are usually evaluated against only a single reference.
-This especially affects MT's dominant metric, \bleu \citep{papineni-etal-2002-bleu}, since it is a surface metric that operates on explicit n-gram overlap (cf.~Fig.~\ref{ex:multiple-translations}).
-However, \bleu's entire \emph{raison d'{\^{e}tre}} was to permit multiple references, in concession to the importance of meaningfully representing the space of valid translations.\footnote{Cf.~Sec.~\ref{sec:bleu} and \citep{papineni-etal-2002-bleu} for details.} Unfortunately, multiple references are rarely available due to the high cost and effort required to produce them.

-A natural way to inexpensively create extra references is to automatically paraphrase them.
-Doing so has the potential to cover more of the translation space, with the caveat that this could produce imperfect references.
-Automatic paraphrasing of references has been tried before \citep{zhou-etal-2006-evaluating,kauchak-barzilay-2006-paraphrasing}, but only recently have paraphrase systems become good enough to generate fluent, high-quality \emph{sentential} paraphrases based on Transformer architectures for neural MT (NMT).
-Moreover, it is currently unclear (i)~how much diversity can be achieved through automatic paraphrasing, (ii)~whether this diversity leads to a better coverage of the translation space (iii)~whether or not paraphrases can improve \bleu, and (iv)~how this compares to the use of human-produced paraphrased references.
+There is rarely a single correct way to translate a sentence; work attempting to encode the entire translation space of a sentence suggests there may be billions of valid translations \citep{dreyer-marcu-2012-hyter}.
+Despite this, in machine translation (MT), system outputs are usually evaluated against a single reference.
+This especially affects MT's dominant metric, \bleu \citep{papineni-etal-2002-bleu}, since it is a surface metric that operates on explicit $n$-gram overlap (see.~(\ref{ex:multiple-translations}) showing two adequate MT outputs, one with only minimal overlap with the reference):\footnote{See~Sec.~\ref{sec:baselines} and \citep[\S1.1]{papineni-etal-2002-bleu} for details.} \enumsentence{ \textit{Ref: This did not bother anybody .}\\ MT$_1$: \textbf{This} didn 't \textbf{bother anybody} .\\ MT$_2$: Nobody was bothered by \textbf{this} . } Almost since its creation, \bleu's status as the dominant metric for MT evaluation has been challenged (e.g.,~\citet{callison-burch-etal-2006-evaluating}, \citet{mathur-etal-2020-tangled}).
+Such work typically uses only a \emph{single} reference, however, which is a deficient form of the metric, since one of \bleu's \emph{raisons d'{\^{e}tre}} was to permit the use of multiple references, in a bid to represent ``legitimate differences in word choice and word order.''
+Unfortunately, multiple references are rarely available due to the high cost and effort of producing them.
+One way to inexpensively create them is with automatic paraphrasing.
+This has been tried before \citep{zhou-etal-2006-evaluating,kauchak-barzilay-2006-paraphrasing}, but only recently have paraphrase systems become good enough to generate fluent, high quality \emph{sentential} paraphrases (with neural MT-style systems).
+Moreover, it is currently unclear (i)~whether adding automatically paraphrased references can provide the diversity needed to better cover the translation space, and (ii) whether this increased coverage overlaps with observed and valid MT outputs, in turn improving \bleu's correlation with human judgments.

-We explore these questions in the context of attempting to improve \bleu's correlation with human MT quality judgements.
-We compare two different approaches.
-The first is to generate maximally diverse references in a bid to cover as much of the translation space as possible.
-The second uses features of system outputs themselves to influence the paraphraser to generate references that are more likely to cover the part of the translation space relevant to the outputs being evaluated.